Cookies make me happy.

-- 1/2 tsp powdered ginger (or less if you only want a very-slight gingerbread flavor)
+- 1/2 tsp powdered ginger – less if you only want a slight gingerbread flavor

-- 1/3 cup Sucanat (You can sub regular brown sugar and it will be just as delicious; it just won’t be nearly as gingerbread-y) (45g)
+- 1/3 cup Sucanat – You can sub regular brown sugar; it just won’t be nearly as gingerbread-y (45g)

-- 1 NuNaturals stevia packet, or add 1 extra tbsp of the sucanat or sugar
+- pinch stevia or 1 extra tbsp of the sucanat or sugar

 - 3/4 tsp baking soda

-- tiny pinch of salt if desired (I added less than 1/16 tsp, but I use Whole Foods brand peanut butter, which is salted.)
+- tiny pinch of salt if desired (I add 1/16 tsp and use Whole Foods peanut butter, which is salted)